- This post contains affiliate links. Read more here.

 You can never get enough of a good thing, they say.
 These oldies but goodies have weathered the test of time and still make for some of the best reads for dog lovers, young and old.

-Though it is a more recent book, Marley and Me has entered the pantheon of classic dog books.
+Though it is a more recent book, “Marley and Me” has entered the pantheon of classic dog books.
 The New York Times bestseller inspired a hit movie starring Jennifer Aniston and Owen Wilson.
-A total tearjerker (Slate recommends you stop reading at page 224 if you can’t stomach doggie death scenes), it is a true story about a man and his dog (billed as the “world’s worst”).Buy Now on Amazon
+A total tearjerker (Slate recommends you stop reading at page 224 if you can’t stomach doggie death scenes), it is a true story about a man and his dog (billed as the “world’s worst”).Find on Amazon

-The book was written over 50 years ago, but John and Charley’s journey is timeless and will make you want to pack up the car and hit the road with your own canine co-pilot riding shotgun.Buy Now on Amazon
+In this classic road trip story, novelist John Steinbeck and his standard poodle, Charley, explore America’s highways and byways in a custom RV.
+The book was written over 50 years ago, but John and Charley’s journey is timeless and will make you want to pack up the car and hit the road with your own canine co-pilot riding shotgun.Find on Amazon

-I couldn’t choose just one of these two classic novels by Jack London, so a 2-for-1 it is.
-In The Call of the Wild, we follow the harrowing adventures of Buck, a beloved pet taken from his family, shuttled to Alaska, and forced to be a sled dog in a completely foreign and brutal environment.
+I couldn’t choose just one of these two classic novels by Jack London, so a two-for-one it is.
+In “The Call of the Wild,” we follow the harrowing adventures of Buck, a beloved pet taken from his family, shuttled to Alaska, and forced to be a sled dog in a completely foreign and brutal environment.

-White Fang is almost the opposite story, where a dog-wolf hybrid protagonist, White Fang, is rejected by his first dog pack, forced into dogfighting, and ultimately saved by a patient and loyal friend.Buy Now on Amazon
+“White Fang” is almost the opposite story, where a dog-wolf hybrid protagonist, White Fang, is rejected by his first dog pack, forced into dogfighting, and ultimately saved by a patient and loyal friend.Find on Amazon

 Ok, yes, this counts as a classic!
 The first time I read this Stephen King original, I was a kid and I. Was.
 Terrified.
 This heart-stopping thriller follows the unraveling of a huge St. Bernard named Cujo who becomes rabid and terrorizes an idyllic Maine small town, and, later, the Trenton family.